pattern-lab/patternlab-node/README.md

 }
 ```

+##### Pattern Linking
+You can build patterns that link to one another to help simulate using a real website.
+This is especially useful when working with the Pages and Templates pattern types.
+The basic format is:

+`{{ link.pattern-name }}`

+For example, if you wanted to add a link to the `home page` template from your `blog` template you could write the following:

+`<a href="{{ link.templates-homepage }}">Home</a>`

+This would compile to:

+`<a href="/patterns/templates-homepage/templates-homepage.html">Home</a>`

+As you can see, it's a much easier way of linking patterns to one another.

 ##### Pattern Export
 `config.json` also has two properties that work together to export completed patterns for use in a production environment.
 Provide an array of keys and an output directory.
 Pattern Lab doesn't ship with any pattern export keys, but the default directory is `"./pattern_exports/"` created inside the install directory.